Airplane riddle: How many airplanes needed for one plane to fly around the world?

 To solve the two-barrier riddle, you needed innovative ideas to break through the barriers.

-Other way round inventive principle and property change analysis technique used for breaking through the second barrier.
+Other way round inventive principle and property change analysis technique (both have potential to guide you to inventive out-of-the-box-thinking) used for breaking through the second barrier.